IBM-Blockchain-Identity/verify-creds-samples/README.md

 ### Setting up

-1. Visit your agent account management page and provision three new agents, `gov-dmv`, `ibm-hr`, and `bbcu`.
+1. Visit your agent account management page and provision three new agents, `govdmv`, `ibmhr`, and `bbcu`.
 Save the passwords the you create for each agent; you'll need them later.

 2. Get the url for your account.
 This would have been emailed to you when you created your agent account.